jmjrawlings/MiniZinc.Net/README.md

 > *PLEASE NOTE*
 >
-> This is very much a work in progress.
+> This is still very much a work in progress.
 I'm only making it public at this point because the parser is pretty good and I'm
 > sure others can benefit from it.

 ## Immediate Goals